TOP 3 MYTHS ABOUT TEFL

-As Teaching English as a Foreign Language becomes more and more popular, we see more and more myths, misconceptions and misinformation make their way around social media.
-Teaching English as a Foreign Language is, well, a foreign concept to many people and so the majority of us are not fully aware of what it entails when we first hear of it.
-Many of us have no idea what it’s all about.
-And if this is the case then it’s easy to be misled by erroneous information, but it would be a disaster if a case of fake news distracted you from pursuing your dream of teaching English abroad.
+As Teaching English as a Foreign Language becomes more and more popular, so common myths and misconceptions are spread.
+Teaching English as a Foreign Language is a, well, foreign concept to many people and so the majority of us are not fully aware of what it entails when we first hear of it, so it’s easy to be misled by erroneous information.
+Here we look at three so-called facts about TEFL that we hear all the time, and that we would like to debunk.

 You need to speak the language